nikitavoloboev/data/docs/hardware/raspberry-pi.md

 - [Umbrel OS](https://github.com/getumbrel/umbrel-os) - Convert a Raspberry Pi 4 into your personal server in one click. ([Web](https://umbrel.com/)) ([Twitter](https://twitter.com/umbrel))
 - [PiJuice](https://github.com/PiSupply/PiJuice) - Fully uninterruptable / uninterupted power supply that will always keep your Raspberry Pi powered.
 - [balenaSound](https://github.com/balenalabs/balena-sound) - Build a single or multi-room streamer for an existing audio device using a Raspberry Pi!
 Supports Bluetooth, Airplay and Spotify Connect.
+- [cyw43](https://github.com/embassy-rs/cyw43) - Pure-Rust driver for the CYW43439 (WiFi chip used in the Raspberry Pi Pico W).